 No matter the source, too much of any kind of sugar can be bad for your health.

-Yeung says that "The worry with added sugar in food and beverage items is that too much sugar in your diet can increase your risk for many medical complications, such as dental cavities, pre-diabetes, diabetes, and high cholesterol."
+"The worry with added sugar in food and beverage items is that too much sugar in your diet can increase your risk for many medical complications, such as dental cavities, pre-diabetes, diabetes, and high cholesterol," Yeung says.

 Per Samuels, sugar can also provoke inflammation and "increases the risk of developing certain chronic conditions such as heart disease, depression, kidney and liver disease, and certain cancers."

 Excess sugar consumption can be especially concerning for people with conditions such as high blood pressure or diabetes.
 Smithson says too much sugar can raise triglyceride levels or increase the carbohydrate content in the diet of a person with diabetes.

 How many grams of added sugar should you eat per day?